-With time, countries came to the realization that international trade organization regulations could not hold relevance for extended periods.
+With time, countries realized that international trade organization regulations could not hold relevance for extended periods.
 This brought the rise of unique regulations and terms of trade for different countries that were updated every so often to keep up with changing trends.

 International trade today is fully functional with every market still using the comparative advantage principle to choose their import and export product list.
 This makes it easy for traders to identify and focus on the products and services that allow them the most profitability.

-Also, if you would like to learn more about history of international trade, here is a link to our a brief history of international trade article.
+Also, if you would like to learn more about the history of international trade, here is a link to our brief history of international trade article.